 Let’s dive in!

 Customer engagement is the process of interacting with your customers through a variety of channels and fostering your relationship with them.

-In other words, customer engagement is a collection of processes, tools, and resources that an organization uses to strengthen relationships with their customers.
+In other words, customer engagement is a collection of processes, tools, and resources that an organization uses to strengthen relationships with its customers.

 Does My Small Business Need a Customer Engagement Strategy?

-Regardless of the size and industry, every company has to develop customer engagement strategies for their business.
+Regardless of the size and industry, every business owner must develop customer engagement strategies for their business.

 A recent study by Gallup revealed that highly engaged customers generate 23% more revenue than ordinary customers.

-After all, customer engagement helps build trust and establish better communication with customers.
+After all, an customer engagement plan helps build trust and establish better communication with customers.